 Valium is most commonly prescribed to treat anxiety and panic disorders.
-The drug works to decrease brain activity by raising levels of the neurotransmitter gamma-aminobutyric acid (GABA).
-GABA interferes with brain activity causing feelings of relaxation and drowsiness.
-Valium can be quite effective for treating symptoms of anxiety, but is typically prescribed for short periods of time due to its addictive properties.
+The drug works to decrease brain activity by raising levels of a neurotransmitter called gamma-aminobutyric acid (GABA).
+GABA interferes with brain activity, which causes feelings of relaxation and drowsiness.
+While Valium can be very effective at treating anxiety, it is typically only prescribed for short periods of time, because it can be highly addictive.

 Who Is at Risk for Valium Addiction?

-What people like about Valium is its sedative effects, which produces a state of enhanced relaxation they feel like they can’t achieve without the drug.
+Valium produces sedative effects, and some people misuse the drug in order to enhance these relaxing qualities.
 Other people initially get Valium from friends or family in an attempt to self-medicate mental health disorders or other problems.
 In some instances, Valium is combined with other substances like alcohol in an effort to experience a mellow or calming “high.”

 - Poor concentration